Skip to main content

 How Do Vendors Handle Data for Treatment Optimization?

-The purpose of collecting your is to provide you with a superior, personalized wellness protocol.
+The purpose of collecting your health data is to provide you with a superior, personalized wellness protocol.
 This requires using your data to identify trends and optimize treatment.
 For instance, by analyzing your testosterone and estradiol levels over time, your clinical team can make precise adjustments to your Anastrozole dosage to keep you in the optimal hormonal range.

 This use of data is a core part of the service.
 However, when data is used for broader analysis, such as improving protocols for all clients, it must be de-identified.
 De-identification is the process of removing all personal identifiers (name, address, etc.) so that the data cannot be linked back to you.
 This allows for valuable research and quality improvement without compromising individual privacy.